ferrocene/ferrocene/ferrocene/doc/user-manual/src/cli.rst

       .. caution::

-         Only the paths listed in section Compilation targets are within the scope of the Ferrocene |iso_ref| qualification.
+         This code generation option is outside the scope of the Ferrocene
+         |iso_ref| qualification, and must not be used in a safety critical
+         context.
+Its documentation is presented for your convenience.

       Code generation option ``linker`` indicates the path to the linker.
 If this compiler argument is not specified, then the linker is inferred